 But miraculously, not only did the company pull through, but the iPhone sales numbers skyrocketed, thanks to iPhone 11 and iPhone 11 Pro models, as well as Apple’s wearables.
 These products helped the brand to reach an all-time high value in Q1 2020.

 Whether you’re looking to buy an Apple product or you’re simply an enthusiast, you’ll find plenty of interesting statistics in this article.
 Scroll down to see just how well Apple has been faring lately.

 Fascinating Apple Statistics (Editor’s Pick)

-- This Q1, Apple got around 44% of the OS market share in the US
+- Apple has around 60% of the mobile OS market share in the US.

-- As much as 70% of iOS devices are currently running the latest version
+- As much as 86% of iOS devices are currently running the latest version.

 Apple Sales Statistics

 1. Apple’s net sales of iPhones amounted to $137.78 billion in FY 2020.